thalescarrard/Hotel-Reviews-Analysis/README.md

 ## 📌 Notes

-- Traveler Type is available from Booking.com and partially from other platforms, standardized during cleaning.
 - Duplicate reviews across platforms are identified and removed.
 - All review dates are normalized and filtered for recent years (2014+ or 2020+ as needed).
 - Sentiment analysis uses basic NLP techniques to classify review tone (positive, negative, neutral).